 The paper proceeds as follows.
 In Section 2, we present stylized facts on the Black-white leverage gap.
-We then use one component of leverage constraints-loan caps in the FHA program-to generate quasiexperimental evidence on the role of financial constraints in contributing to worse spatial outcomes for Black households in Section 3.
+In Section 3, we present quasi-experimental evidence on the contribution of financial constraints to the spatial allocation of Black households.
 Section 4 describes our spatial general equilibrium model of housing choice and Section 5 discusses the calibration.
-Section 6 presents the results, and Section 7 provides robustness around these estimates.
+Section 6 reports the results and Section 7 provides robustness around these estimates.
 We conclude in Section 8.